roylouisgarcia/rhythmbrownbox/README.md

 2. Mute: sets volume to zero
 3. Random: randomly toggles-on the squares of the rhythm grid
 4. Start: for IOS, automatic play is off so this start button is needed

+## Installation

+Download or Fork and open the index.html file via browser that supports HTML5, CSS and Javascript.

 ## Contributing